zooxo/desk42/README.md

 assistant applications - and even some games.
 Finally a dream became true: The DM42 as essential tool in every cockpit.
 The E6B application offers many utilities needed by pilots.
-Many thanks to Jim B. Williams for contributing the needed expert knowhow, many ideas and endless patience when discussing aviation topics with a rookie like me.
+Many thanks to Jim B. Williams for contributing the needed expert know-how, many ideas and endless patience when discussing aviation topics with a rookie like me.

 Have fun!